Can You Regain Penile Sensitivity? | Vital Recovery Guide

 Nerve Damage

 Nerve injury is among the leading causes.
-This can result from trauma, surgeries like circumcision or prostatectomy, or chronic conditions such as diabetes which cause neuropathy.
-Nerve damage disrupts signal transmission and dulls sensation.
+This can result from trauma, pelvic surgery, prostate surgery, spinal issues, prolonged pressure, or chronic conditions such as diabetes which cause neuropathy.
+Nerve damage disrupts signal transmission and can dull sensation.
+However, mild nerve irritation or compression may improve once the underlying trigger is removed or treated.

 Diabetes Mellitus